munificent/craftinginterpreters/book/functions.md

 </aside>

-There isn't too much to it:
+There isn't too much to this new interface.

 ^code callable